 While the idea of negotiating your cable, internet or cell phone bill with a company can seem complex, it’s not as hard as you may think when you have the right tools.

 In fact, I spent one afternoon making a few calls and saved my father $283 every month — that’s $3,396 a year!

 Total monthly savings: $283.11

 Have you lowered a bill recently?
 Let us know in the comments below!
-We also invite you to sign up for our Clark’s Money Challenge newsletter for more ways to save money every month.
+We also invite you to sign up for our free money newsletter for more ways to save money every day.